Home » Military & Veteran Benefits » Military Benefits Guide: Active Duty

 Military Benefits During Basic Training

-When you enlist or accept a commission, some benefits are open to you right away.
-Military pay begins when you begin your initial training, and so do medical benefits in the form of on-base care from a military facility.
-All new recruits are automatically covered by TRICARE health insurance when they ship out to basic training.
+When you enlist or accept a commission, some benefits are immediately open to you.
+Military pay begins when you begin your initial training, as do medical benefits in the form of on-base care from a military facility.
+TRICARE health insurance automatically covers all new recruits when they ship out to basic training.

 Read More: Military Benefits Offered During Basic Training